Doctor of Nursing Practice – Family Nurse Practitioner Admission Requirements

 Documentation of Active APRN license and Active National Certification for Nurse Practitioner (if applicable).
 Note: APRN licensure is not required for the DNP-FNP program, however, if an applicant is currently licensed in another advanced practice nursing specialty (i.e., Clinical Nurse Specialist), applicants must submit an APRN license and certification.

-Clinical Education Prerequisites: Must have bachelor’s-level courses in statistics and research methods
+Clinical Education Prerequisites: Must have bachelor’s-level courses in statistics, research methods, and health assessment.

-- Consent to contact recent employers to verify one year of professional nursing experience.
+- Consent to contact recent employers to verify 1 year of professional nursing experience.
 This form is part of the CV template.

 - Curriculum Vitae

 - American Heart Association BLS CPR Card for Healthcare Providers with AED.

-One Academic, One Professional, and One Personal Reference: Your references should be able to speak to your work ethic and academic abilities; this contact should also be able to be reached via phone or email.
+1 Academic, 1 Professional, and 1 Personal Reference: Your references should be able to speak to your work ethic and academic abilities; this contact should also be able to be reached via phone or email.

 - Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL), or an approved alternate test of English proficiency: the Duolingo English test, International English Language Testing System (IELTS), or the International Test of English Proficiency (iTEP).
 Applicants must earn a minimum score of 105 on the Duolingo English test, 80 on the Internet-based TOEFL, a 3.9 on the iTEP, a 6.5 on the IELTS, or an equivalent score on an approved alternate test for all graduate degree programs.
 Applicants who have an earned degree from a college or university in the U.S. or other English-speaking country or school may have the TOEFL requirement waived by the Office of Graduate Admissions.
 Alternatively, applicants who complete the levels of English-Second-Language (ESL) instruction indicated below at one of two schools will have the TOEFL requirement waived.
 Students will have their application held until transcripts from one of the below schools are received.

 If you are sending in a preliminary transcript for acceptance, you must: